sornon1/WunderlistN1/README.md

 1. [Download](https://nylas.com/n1) Nylas N1 email client if you have not yet
 2. [Get](https://github.com/anopensourceguy/TodoistN1/releases) the latest release of TodoistN1
 3. Extract TodoistN1 and load N1
-4. Edit the file my-message-sidebar.cjsx and add client id and client secret of a todoist developer app
+4. Edit the file my-message-sidebar.cjsx and add client id, client secret and redirect uri of a todoist developer app
 5. From the menu, select `Developer > Install a Package Manually...` from the dialog, choose the directory of this plugin to install it